-To evaluate the effects of α , we try three different α s in our approach. α is the power to the taxi term and the public transportation term in (10), and correspondingly, the power to the RoD term is $1 - 2\alpha$.
+To evaluate the effects of α , we try three different α s in our approach. α is the power to the taxi term and the public transportation term in (10), and correspondingly, the power to the RoD term is $1-2\alpha$.
 We have mentioned in Section 5.4.4 that the RoD term should have a weight at least larger than other terms together, and that hence $\alpha \leq 1/4$.
 We choose three different α s: 0.2, 1/4 and 0.3 - corresponding to the cases that the RoD term have a weight larger, equal, and less than other two terms together, respectively.

-Table 3 shows the comparison of average revenue efficiency with different α s.
+Tab.
+3 shows the comparison of average revenue efficiency with different α s.
 It is clear that $\alpha = 0.2$ gives the highest revenue efficiencies.
-Considering the revenue efficiency in distance, $\alpha = 0.25$ gives a 4.9 percent smaller revenue efficiency compared to $\alpha = 0.2$ does, and $\alpha = 0.3$ gives a 9.4 percent smaller revenue efficiency compared to $\alpha = 0.25$ does.
+Considering the revenue efficiency in distance, $\alpha = 0.25$ gives a 4.9% smaller revenue efficiency compared to $\alpha = 0.2$ does, and $\alpha = 0.3$ gives a 9.4% smaller revenue efficiency compared to $\alpha = 0.25$ does.
 This verifies our earlier claim that the RoD term should have a weight at least larger than other terms together.
-Specifically, the average revenue efficiency drops faster when α grows larger than 1/4.
-Earlier observations in [1] prove that including multi-source urban dataset indeed improves the accuracy in predicting drivers' revenue-making capability, but still the RoD data itself has the highest impact.
-Our observations regarding α agree to this.
+Specifically, the average revenue efficiency drops faster when α grows larger